Syndace/python-omemo/functionality.md

     - [x] the default is set to 1000
     - [x] the value is limited neither upwards nor downwards
     - [x] skipped message keys are deleted following LRU once the limit is reached
-    - [ ] TODO: think of a more sophisticated deletection policy based on deterministic events

 - [x] the maximum number of skipped message keys in a single message is configurable
     - [x] the default is set to the maximum number of skipped message keys per session